Aldelo Express and the Two Drink Minimum

 So why is this popular in Clubs and Bars?

-Well, Clubs and Bars that bring in entertainment to entice guest need to still pay for the simple things that keep a business running, the brink and mortar building, lights, staff, insurance, city licensing and more all adds up.
+Clubs and Bars that bring in entertainment to entice guest still need to pay for the simple things that keep a business running.
+The brink and mortar building, lights, staff, insurance, city licensing and more all adds up.
 Being able to require a minimum number of drinks helps ensure a minimum ticket for each guest.
 It also encourages you to purchase addition food, drinks, or services the club might offer since the wait staff is already coming by.
 The Aldelo software will help merchants keep track of this requirement by providing a prompt to the server when they try to close out a ticket that the requirement has not been met.
 It then their decision if this should be overridden or not.

 Why are the drink prices so high?